zebrunner/legacy-documentation/docs/dashboards_and_widgets.md

 * You want to track your automation team performance on a special dashboard;
 * You’d like to hide a dashboard from other users.

-**Note:** You need “View hidden dashboards” permission to make a dashboard hidden.
+**Note:** You need the **“View hidden dashboards”** permission to make a dashboard hidden.
 Otherwise, you will not see this option.

 To make a dashboard hidden, open **“New dashboard”** or **“Edit dashboard”** popup and turn on the switch **“Hidden”**.

 ### Delete dashboard
-To delete a custom dashboard, perform the following steps:
+To delete a dashboard, perform the following steps:

-1. Navigate to the side menu and click the “Dashboards” icon.
+1. Navigate to the side menu and click the **“Dashboards”** icon.
 Choose the necessary dashboard.
 2. Click the pencil icon in the upper-right corner of the window.
-3. The “Edit Dashboard” popup will appear.
+3. The **“Edit Dashboard”** popup will appear.
-4. Press the “Delete” button.
+4. Press **“Delete”.**

 The dashboard and attached widgets will be deleted.